vuesence/cloud-sync-button/README.md

 This component is available in three versions:

-1. Vue.js component - under the root
+1. Vue.js component - in the `src` directory
 2. Vanilla JavaScript code - in the `vanilla-javascript-version` directory
 3. As a `Web component` - in the `web-component-version` directory